redhat-cip/software-factory/docs/intro.rst

 Software Factory will bootstrap a working platform within a couple of minutes.

-An Openstack or Openstack compatible cloud account is needed to deploy the Software Factory stack.
+An OpenStack or OpenStack compatible cloud account is needed to deploy the Software Factory stack.
 The bootstrap process will boot all the VMs needed by the platform.
 Basically the bootstrap process will take care of all deployment details